jmccance/play-scala-seed/README.md

 This is a work in progress.
 Any section with a "Notes" subsection is even more WIP than others, and I'm just using that to capture my thoughts prior to a clearer write-up.
 Caveat programmator.

+## My Biases

+We all have biases about what we like in languages, libraries, and frameworks, and I'm no exception.
+These biases are formed by a mix of accident, experience, and personal preference.
+I list a few of them below, since it might help explain some of the choices I made in this project.

+**If I have to choose between "magic" and more code, I'll take more code.** One trick that frameworks use to make your life "easier" is to require that you hold to a particular convention so that they can magically generate functionality for you.
+These conventions can only be figured out by reading documentation and looking at sample projects, and good luck if you stumble into an edge case or want to design your application slightly differently.
+I would rather give up the reduced boilerplate if it means that people can easily discover how the application is put together using their IDE (without any special plugins other than Scala language support).

+**I prefer compile-time solutions to run-time solutions.** If I have to choose my pain, I would rather spend more time trying to get something to compile than chasing down run-time errors.
+For one thing, I know when something compiles; I don't know when I've found all of the run-time errors.
+Because of this, for example, I prefer MacWire's macro-based wiring to Guice's runtime wiring, and I prefer play-json's (admittedly imperfect) compile time specification of JSON serializers over Jackson's ability to generate serializers at runtime.

 ## Importing into IntelliJ

 When any sbt project into IntelliJ, I recommend these settings: